Allentown Car Accident Lawyers

-Our lawyers are standing by to fight on your behalf.
+Our car accident lawyers in Allentown are standing by to fight on your behalf.
 You deserve full compensation for your injuries and other damages.
 Don't settle for less than what you deserve.

 Vehicle Accidents FAQ

-What if I’m injured in an auto accident and don’t have auto
+- What if I’m injured in an auto accident and don’t have auto insurance?

 You should always carry current auto insurance that meets the state’s minimum insurance requirements.
 If you don’t, and you drive a vehicle, then you will be violating the law and could lose your driver’s license, among other serious consequences.
 Furthermore, if you get hurt in a crash and don’t have auto insurance, then you’ll have to fully rely on your healthcare insurance for medical cost coverage.
 If another person is hurt in the crash, then you won’t have a way of paying for their damages, and you could be sued directly.
 Overall, it is not worth the risk to drive without adequate auto insurance.